farcasterxyz/protocol/README.md

 Farcaster's Identity System is separated into two on-chain contracts - a **Farcaster ID Registry (FIR)**, which issues new id numbers called `fids`, and a **Farcaster Name Registry (FNR)** which issues new usernames called `fnames`.

-## 3.1 Farcaster ID Registry
+## 3.1 Farcaster ID Registry (FIR)

 An account is created by calling `register` on the ID Registry from a user-controlled Ethereum address.
 The contract issues a new fid to this address.
-The fid can be transferred between addresses, though the contract ensures that an address owns only one account at a time.
+The fid can be transferred between addresses, though the contract ensures that an address owns only one fid at a time.

-Fids start at 0 and are incremented by one every time a new registration happens, which is a gas-efficient way to ensure unique account numbers.
-A fid is represented with a uint256 which guarantees a practically infinite supply since it can be incremented to ~ 10^77.
+Farcaster IDs start at 0 and are incremented by one every time a new registration happens, which is a gas-efficient way to ensure unique account numbers.
+An fid is represented with a uint256 which guarantees a practically infinite supply since it can be incremented to ~ 10^77.

-## 3.2 Farcaster Name Registry
+## 3.2 Farcaster Name Registry (FNR)

 A Farcaster Name or `fname` like `@alice` can be minted from the Farcaster Name Registry and attached to an fid.